New Borg El Arab: Population

-The population of New Borg El Arab city in 2007 was about 111,391 people, and the population of the city rose in 2011 to about 150 thousand people, and reached about 170 thousand people in 2022, and the population density is about 14.7 people / km2, most of the city's residents are educated and educated people.
+The population of New Borg El Arab city in 2007 was about 111,391 people, and the population of the city rose in 2011 to about 150 thousand people, and reached about 170 thousand people in 2022, and the population density is about 14.7 people / km2, most of the city's residents are educated people.

 The city attracted its residents from the surrounding regions, cities and governorates, especially from Alexandria, Beheira Governorate, Matrouh Governorate, and Kafr El Sheikh Governorate.
 Therefore, the city's residents belong to different and different social groups, backgrounds and cultures, and the majority of the city's residents work as employees or workers in industrial areas or in other professions, artisanal or commercial.

 Religion

 New Borg El Arab city includes many of places of worship, such as: